ehrpg/qstar/docs/equipment/weapons.md

 ##### Close range

-Close range weapons deal double their weapon damage when Attacking targets within the first range increment.
+Close range weapons deal less damage when attacking targets further away.
+Per range increment after the first one, you deal `-1` damage, to a minimum of `1`.

 ##### Long range